ydahal1/ydahal1/jokes.md

-What did the piece of bread say to the knife?
-Butter me up.
+What did the pirate say on his 80th birthday?
+Aye Matey!

 [
-Fri Sep 11 00:41:16 UTC 2026
+Sat Sep 12 00:39:57 UTC 2026
  ]